 Since 2006, the Reggie White Foundation has sent CPAP machines to more than 300 people in need across America:

 Millions of people have learned about the dangers of sleep apnea and the benefits of treating it since Reggie White’s death due to the efforts of this foundation and countless other organizations and advocates worldwide.
-We thank them all for spreading awareness, invite you all to do the same, and promise to keep doing our part in 2015 and beyond.
+We thank them all for spreading awareness, invite you all to do the same, and promise to keep doing our part.